isomerpages/bca-strata/_resources/FAQs/FAQs.md

 **Are you able to pay the find.
 Take into consideration of the things that you can buy base on the fine paid?This is a questions for you.**
 `Let me give you the answer to your questions.
 It is a matter of preference.
 All up to yo. `

+---

+Q: This is a questions for you.
+Are you able to pay the find.
+Take into consideration of the things that you can buy base on the fine paid?
+`Let me give you the answer to your questions.
+It is a matter of preference.
+All up to yo. `

+Q: Are you able to pay the find.
+Take into consideration of the things that you can buy base on the fine paid?This is a questions for you.
+`Let me give you the answer to your questions.
+It is a matter of preference.
+All up to yo. `